 UMGC was created in 1947 to serve nontraditional students and became the first institution to send faculty overseas to teach active-duty military personnel in Europe in 1949.
 Today, more than half of UMGC's students are active-duty military personnel and dependents, veterans, National Guardsmen, or Reservists.
-Students can choose from 90+ degrees, specializations, and certificates to further their military or civilian careers.
+Students can choose from more than 90 degrees, specializations, and certificates, most available entirely online to further their military or civilian careers.

 UMGC also offers a number of programs uniquely designed for military personnel and veterans, including a dedicated academic advising team; veterans student lounges in academic centers in Largo and Waldorf; a Veterans Resource Center, which offers support on such varied issues as health and well-being, career counseling, transition assistance, and tools for academic and employment success; a veterans club led by UMGC students who are veterans themselves; and VPals, a veteran-to-veteran mentoring program.